Duke vs. Tennessee: Odds, spread, over/under - NCAA Tournament Second Round

 Duke vs. Tennessee Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup available on several sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup posted on several sportsbooks.

 |Favorite